4 steps toward a more secure financial future

 Step two.
 Every time you save some money, whether it is through coupons, eating at home versus going out, or whatever, calculate the savings and put it aside.

 If you go to the grocery store and your coupons save you $20, take the $20 and put it in an envelope or specially designated savings account.
 When you get a $10 rebate in the mail, put it in the same place.
-When you've been frugal with your telephone calls and your bill is $50 instead of $100, take the cash and put it aside.
 Do this until you have $250 saved up.

 If you've never invested on-line before, it's a piece of cake.
-You can place your order on the computer and then mail your check within 3 business days.
+You can place your order online.
 If you have any questions, give the organization a call and they can walk you through the process over the phone.

 So do it!
 Make your $250 investment and feel good about yourself.
 You now have something to show for all your money saving efforts and sacrifices.
 It's a great tangible feeling of accomplishment and it's a great start for investing.
 If it takes you three months to collect the $250, that's not bad.
 If you can collect it in one or two month's even better.
 Maybe you have lots of money leftover each month and you can save it every two weeks.